big-unibo/llm4dfm-develop/README.md

 - `.env        -- contains information about program's paths`
 - `config.yml  -- contains configuration of the run`

+##### Authentication key

+Authentication key must be stored in `src/main/resources/credentials.yml`, an example of how the config is structured it is can be found in `src/main/resources/credentials-example.yml`.

+##### Configuration parameters

+Inside `pipeline` module, a `.env` file must be provided with following configurations:
+- `DATASETS   -- path to folder containing exercise texts`
+- `OUTPUTS    -- path to folder in which outpust are stored`
+- `RESULTS   -- path to folder in which results are stored`
+- `INPUTS   -- path to folder containing exercise prompts`
+- `SAVE_MODELS   -- path to folder in which store imported models`

+If using Azure to interact with model's API, these configurations must be provided too
+- `ENDPOINT-{model-name}`
+- `DEPLOYMENT-NAME-{model-name}`

 ##### Algorithmic parameters

 The following parameters can be configured in `config.yml` file.